Rasibul/Bi-Cycle-Store/README.md

 ## 🌟 Features

 - **Product Management**: Add, update, delete, and retrieve bicycle products.
-- **Order Handling**: Seamlessly manage customer orders.
-- **User Authentication**: Secure user login and role-based authorization.
+- **Order Handling**: create an order and show revenue for the total order price.
-- **Database Integration**: Utilizes MongoDB for efficient data storage.
+- **Database Integration**: Utilizes MongoDB-mongoose for efficient data storage.
-- **Type Safety**: Developed with TypeScript for robust and maintainable code.
+- **Type Safety**: Developed with TypeScript for  maintainable code.
 - **Code Quality**: Configured with ESLint and Prettier for clean and consistent code.

 ---